nemesis2/siyolo/README.md

+A simple, fast, locally-hosted YOLO inference server — no Docker, no .NET, just Python.

 # siyolo: A Simple YOLO Inference Server

 ## Overview

-A lightweight, locally-hosted YOLO server written in Python using FastAPI.
+A lightweight, locally-hosted Ultralytics YOLO inference server written in Python using FastAPI.

-Supports CPU, Maxwell GPUs (GTX 970/980), modern NVIDIA GPUs (RTX 30/40), and Windows/Linux environments.

-Made as a drop-in replacement for Deepstacks or Codeproject.AI inference servers for YOLO models.
+siyolo was designed as a drop-in replacement for DeepStack and CodeProject.AI,
+providing fast local object detection without heavyweight AI frameworks or runtime environments.

+Simple, fast and locally-hosted.
+No Docker, no .NET needed, just Python.
+A Single-process, LAN-focused inference server for local object detection workloads.

+---

+* Suitable for NVR and home automation
+* Minimal dependencies (no .NET or Docker required)
+* Fast startup with CUDA warm-up
+* Automatic FP16 detection (Volta+ GPUs)
+* Supports CPU and CUDA (Linux and Windows)
+* Defensive filtering of NaN / invalid detections
+* DeepStack-compatible REST API
+* Optimized for low-memory environments
+* Ultralytics YOLO backend + FastAPI
+* Supports multipart/form-data and application/json (base64)

 ---